HortonworksUniversity/Security_Labs/HDP-2.6-AD.md

-8 - (Optional) Enable Deny condition in Ranger
+8 - (Optional) Enable Deny Conditions in Ranger

 The deny condition in policies is optional by default and must be enabled for use.